SamBoyd/OpenBacklog/src/mcp_server/mcp_tools_and_resources_docs.md

 - `theme_id` (optional): Roadmap theme UUID for placement
 - `narrative_intent` (optional): Why this initiative matters narratively
 - `status` (optional): Initiative status (BACKLOG, TO_DO, IN_PROGRESS) - defaults to BACKLOG
+- `strategic_description` (optional): How this initiative connects to the larger product strategy.
+Explains the "why" - user needs addressed, strategic alignment, and how it fits into the bigger picture.
+Defaults to `implementation_description` if not provided.

 **Returns:**
 ```json